Overview

 Projects and Capstone

-Fellows will have the opportunity to develop and select organization-wide projects for which they will have responsibility during the first two months of the fellowship.
-This introductory part of the curriculum will orient the fellow to all aspects of healthcare operations that are specific to Cleveland Clinic.
-As part of this process, fellows will have the opportunity to meet one-on-one with several leaders from different administrative departments across the enterprise.
-In collaboration with these leaders, fellows will identify projects that are of particular interest to them, identify executive project sponsors and mentors, and develop a timeline for their project(s).
+As part of this process, fellows will have the opportunity to meet one-on-one with several leaders from different departments across the enterprise.
+In collaboration with these leaders, fellows will identify projects that are of particular interest to them, secure executive project sponsors and mentors, and develop a timeline for their project(s).

-As fellows will be drawn from a variety of medical disciplines and will come to the fellowship with a variety of background experiences, their unique specialization and interests will be key drivers of project selection.
+As fellows will be drawn from a variety of medical disciplines and will come to the fellowship with a variety of backgrounds, their unique specialization and interests will be key drivers of project selection.
 Input will also be sought from the chairs and other leaders in their respective clinical departments.
+We hope to ensure that fellows select capstone projects that reflect both their own interests as well as the critical needs of the organization, while also allowing for progressive responsibility over tasks and processes relative to their projects throughout the fellowship.

 Fellows will be responsible for prioritizing time to work on their capstone project(s) throughout their fellowship.
-They will also have the flexibility to use elective time as well as dedicated time during two capstone months in their second year to allow them to complete, assess and prepare their scholarly activity for publication and / or presentation.
+They will also have two blocks in year 2 dedicated to capstone work and flexibility during elective time to complete, assess and prepare their scholarly activity for publication and/or presentation.
 The involvement of a senior executive leader as well as other senior physician and non-physician leaders will help ensure that the fellow has appropriate support, feedback and organizational commitment to enable the project to be successfully completed.

 Our Team